EmpPowiUDE/NovalandGuide/docs/source/RandomiseValues.rst

 The 'open' function is used to access a file called 'participants_data.csv'.
 It has two parts: the first part is the name of the file, and the second part is how the file should be opened.
-The 'encoding' parameter tells the computer which characters are used in the file.
+The 'encoding' parameter tells Python which character encoding is used in the file.
 In this case, 'utf-8-sig' is used, which is a way of encoding that includes a special marker at the beginning of the file.
-This marker tells the computer which way the data is arranged in the file and helps some programs figure out what kind of text it is.

 Once the file is opened, the returned file object is assigned to the variable 'f'.
 The file object can then be used to read data from the file using various methods.